SuperOfficeDocs/superoffice-docs/docs/onsite-setup/crm-server/install-on-citrix.md

 # Install on Citrix/Terminal server

 > [!NOTE]
-> Our web tools up to version 7.5 sr2 and 8.0 SR1 will store the user information in Isolated Storage and not the roaming profile, this means users who log on and off where this location is wiped will have to log in again.
+> Our WebTools up to version 7.5 SR2 and 8.0 SR1 will store the user information in Isolated Storage and not the roaming profile, this means users who log on and off where this location is wiped will have to log in again.

 When you install something on a Citrix/Terminal server, you must do this as an administrator (or someone with administrative privileges).
 Otherwise, you won’t be allowed to install.